If It's Tuesday, This Must Be Belgium: Critical response

-Roger Ebert wrote in his review: "Someone -- Mark Twain? -- once said that the American tourist believes English can be understood anywhere in the world if it's spoken loudly and slowly enough.
+Roger Ebert wrote in his review: "Someone — Mark Twain? — once said that the American tourist believes English can be understood anywhere in the world if it's spoken loudly and slowly enough.
 To this basic item of folklore, other characteristics of the typical American tourist have been added from year to year: He wears sunglasses, Bermuda shorts and funny shirts.
 He has six cameras hanging around his neck.
 He orders hamburgers in secluded little Parisian restaurants.
 He talks loudly, and the female of his species is shrill and critical.
 He is, in short, a plague.
 This sort of American tourist does still exist, but in much smaller numbers.
 My observation during several visits to Europe is that the American tourist has become poorer and younger than he used to be, and awfully self-conscious about being an American.
 On the average, he's likely to be quieter and more tactful than the average German or French tourist (who doesn't have to prove anything).
 The interesting thing about If It's Tuesday, This Must Be Belgium is that it depicts this new American tourist.
 That's amazing because movies of this sort usually tend to be 10 years behind the times, and I went expecting another dose of the Bermuda shorts syndrome.
-"If It's Tuesday" isn't a great movie by any means, but it manages to be awfully pleasant.
+If It's Tuesday isn't a great movie by any means, but it manages to be awfully pleasant.
 I enjoyed it more or less on the level I was intended to, as a low-key comedy presenting a busload of interesting actors who travel through England, Belgium, Germany, and Italy on one of those whirlwind tours.
 There is a lot of scenery, but not too much, and some good use of locations in Venice and Rome.
 There are also some scenes that are better than they should be because they're well-acted.
 Murray Hamilton is in a lot of these scenes, and they're reminders that he has been in a disproportionate number of the best recent comedies: The President's Analyst, Two for the Road, and The Graduate (he was Mr. Robinson)."

 Remake

-If It's Tuesday, This Must Be Belgium was remade in 1987 as a made-for-TV movie titled If It's Tuesday, It Still Must Be Belgium directed by Bob Sweeney.
+If It's Tuesday, This Must Be Belgium was remade in 1987 as a made-for-TV movie titled If It's Tuesday, It Still Must Be Belgium, directed by Bob Sweeney.
 The film starred Claude Akins, Lou Liberatore, Courteney Cox, Bruce Weitz, Stephen Furst, Anna Maria Horsford, Kene Holliday, Kiel Martin, David Leisure, Doris Roberts, Tracy Nelson, Richard Moll, David Oliver, Lou Jacobi, and Peter Graves.

 Release

-If It's Tuesday, This Must Be Belgium was released in theatres on April 24, 1969.
+If It's Tuesday, This Must Be Belgium was released in theaters on April 24, 1969.